Handgun Caliber Comparison

 Some Conclusions

-Now that we’re at least familiar with the major handgun cartridges, you might wonder just which one you want to select as you look at handguns to buy.
-In terms of rimfires, it is assumed that if you own one or more .22s you are familiar with all the different rimfire ammo out there.
+Now that we’ve covered the major handgun cartridges, you might be contemplating which one to choose as you browse handguns for purchase.
+When it comes to rimfires, it’s generally assumed that if you own one or more .22s, you’re already familiar with the various types of rimfire ammunition available.

 Here are a few thoughts…